 … with an exception allowing deportation

-The major exception to this is for Irish citizens who commit crimes.
-The government’s longstanding policy is that Irish citizens will only be deported in exceptional circumstances.
-In practice, nobody has been deported to Ireland in the past three years at least.
+In practice, the significance of this exception is limited.
+The UK government’s longstanding policy is that Irish citizens will only be deported in exceptional circumstances.
+Nobody has been deported to Ireland in the past three years at least.

-Parliament’s human rights committee, in its report on the Immigration Bill, says that the Common Travel Area protects fewer rights than Irish nationals currently enjoy as EU citizens in the UK:
+Parliament’s human rights committee, in its report on the Bill that would eventually become the Immigration Act 2020, said that the Common Travel Area gives Irish nationals fewer legal rights than those they used to enjoy as EU citizens in the UK:

 The Bill does not address other EU free movement rights that currently exist relating to employment, education, health and social security.
 Some of these are covered in arrangements relating to the Common Travel Area, but this is not comprehensive and is patchy.

 The authors recommended a comprehensive Common Travel Area treaty that put all the rights of Irish citizens in the UK (and vice versa) into international law.
 Failing that, they said that bilateral agreements between the UK and Ireland on specific issues would be better than nothing.
-Since then, a new UK-Ireland social security treaty has been published and Parliament’s human rights committee says that other work like this is underway.
+Since then, the two governments have agreed a memorandum of understanding on the Common Travel Area, as well as a social security treaty.
 Hopefully this will ensure that there are no practical problems for Irish citizens post-Brexit.

 Irish citizens and settled status

-The government has set up an application system for EU citizens to get “settled status”, allowing them to live and work in the UK after Brexit.
+The government has set up an application system for EU residents to get “settled status”, allowing them to continue living and working in the UK after Brexit.
 Irish citizens are in a unique position when it comes to the settled status scheme: unlike all other EU citizens, they may apply for it but do not have to.
 That is because: